MyBell VA cover

 • Provide immediate support options 24/7 without human agent dependency

-Competitive Insights
+Competitive LANDSCAPE

 Learning from conversational AI patterns

 We benchmarked conversational AI experiences from leading technology companies (Amazon Alexa, Google Assistant, Apple Siri) and service platforms (banking chatbots, e-commerce assistants) to inform a more natural, effective virtual assistant experience.
-Key insights revealed that successful virtual assistants prioritize natural language understanding, context awareness, and graceful handoff to human agents when needed.
-We adapted these patterns to Bell's support ecosystem, creating a virtual assistant that could handle common inquiries while seamlessly escalating complex issues—transforming support from a crisis into a competitive advantage.

-User research
+User INSIGHTS

 Support delays drive frustration and churn